-At some point in our lives, we’ve heard old wives’ tales about “dos and don’ts” that can make us wonder if there’s any truth to them.
-Vision is included on this list of superstitions.
+At some point in our lives, we’ve heard old wives’ tales about “dos and don’ts” on topics related to our health.
+In this post we take a closer look at myths related to vision and weather there’s any truth to them.

 1- Reading in the dark will cause long-term damage to your vision.

 False: We’ve all been warned in our childhood to stop reading in the dark, or we run the risk of losing or damaging our vision.
 This is thankfully false!
 When you read in dim lighting, you may develop a headache or eye strain, but neither is permanent.
 Our advice – skip the headache and turn an extra light on while reading.